teachaccess/accessibility-skills-hiring-toolkit/roles/content-editor-publisher.md

 - Experience leading editorial calendar and strategies for accessible content using plain language and clear and structured content, and providing alternatives and coaching to writers as needed
   - How would you explain alt text to your content authors and the difference and situations where visible image descriptions are needed instead?
   - When selecting videos to share on a site or social media platform, what are some accessibility questions you would ask before sharing the video?
   - Why are headings important?
-What’s the proper way to implement headings?
+What's the proper way to implement headings?
   - How can using plain language benefit the accessibility of a project?
 - Experience leading the creation of content that reflects diversity and inclusion
   - How does diversity and inclusion factor into your work as a content editor and publisher?
   - What steps do you typically take to ensure content creation is inclusive?
-Please provide some examples of campaigns or plans you’ve led and how they successfully reflected inclusion and accessibility.
+Please provide some examples of campaigns or plans you've led and how they successfully reflected inclusion and accessibility.
   - What are some examples of inclusive/non-inclusive language?

 #### Preferred